redhat-appstudio/o11y/README.md

 Steps for updating the rules:

 1. Merge the necessary changes to this repository - alerts and tests.
-2. Update the
+2. The
-[data plane staging environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L35) and/or the
+[data plane staging environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L35) and the
-[control plane staging environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L49) reference in app-interface to the commit hash of the changes you made.
+[control plane staging environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L49) in app-interface are referencing to the `main` branch in `o11y` repository  and will be automatically updated with the new changes.
 3. Once merged and ready to be promoted to production, update the [data plane production environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L39) and/or the
-[control plane production environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L53) reference in a similar manner.
+[control plane production environment](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/osd-operators/cicd/saas/saas-rhtap-rules.yaml#L53) reference in app-interface to the commit hash of the changes you made.

 ## Grafana Dashboards